 Massive city gates will lead you through the city walls.
 Spectacular architecture and breath taking views are revealed in turn as you navigate through the winding cobblestone alleys.
 Before you know it you will be in The Plaza de Zocodover, the main square, which is a good place to start exploring from.

 The best thing to do in Toledo is walk – even though there is a touristic train and a City Sightseeing Bus.
 Walk around the city walls and see the majestic city gates.
 Walk along the banks of the Tajo river and marvel at views that look as though they belong to a movie set.
 Walk through the labyrinthine alleys and get gloriously lost in this living museum.
-However, if you’re looking for specific things to see and do, then read on.
+However, if you’re looking for specific things to see and do in Toledo , then read on.

 In the past, the square was once an Arab livestock market - Zocodover means "place of animals".
 Much later, it became the scene of bullfights and public burnings at the stake.
 These days, it is a popular square with cafes, markets and restaurants.